aws-samples/lambda-ecs-worker-pattern/README.md

     git clone https://github.com/awslabs/lambda-ecs-worker-pattern.git

-    # 2. Edit config.py and use your own values there.
+    # 2. Edit config.py and use your own values there for your name and email address, DockerHub account details,
+    #    AWS region, SSH key name and other details.

     # 3. Make sure you have Python2 installed.
 Depending on your installation,
     #    you may need to use the pip2 command below, or you can use the plain pip command if it points to the Python2